jimmcguffinus/resumaker-next/MVP.md

 - ✅ Next.js 15 with TypeScript
 - ✅ React 19 with modern hooks
 - ✅ Tailwind CSS for styling
-- ✅ jsPDF for client-side PDF generation
+- ✅ @react-pdf/renderer for client-side PDF generation
 - ✅ Lucide React for icons
 - ✅ Local storage for data persistence